dsantoli/Bankers-Algorithm-/README.md

 Implement the Banker’s algorithm to answer the following question： Is the system in a safe state?
 If Yes, then what is the safe sequence?

 # My implementation:
--C++
--one cpp file
--one .txt file
--The cpp file reads from the .txt file.
+Done in C++, one cpp file, one .txt file.
+The cpp file reads from the .txt file.
 The .txt file has 3 sets of digits seperated by ';'.
 The first set is the number of resources of each type currently allocated to each process(allocation), second is maximum demand of each process in a system(max), third is the number of available resources of each type(avaliable).

 # How to compile and Execute:
 Compile: